wp-plugins/updraftplus/readme.txt

 == Description ==

 UpdraftPlus simplifies backups (and restoration) for your blog.
 Backup into the cloud (S3, FTP, and email) and restore with a single click.
-Backup
+Backups of files and database can be upon separate schedules.

 == Installation ==